CARISMA Town vs. Gown 2016 – The Results

 • Refusing to touch gloves or any other unsporting behaviour

-All of the above offences may be punishable by the Referee.
+• All of the above offences may be punishable by the Referee.
 The Referee may decide to verbally warn, officially warn, deduct a point or disqualify the competitor depending upon the severity of the offence.

 Fighter’s Equipment

 • Headguard Must cover the top of the head.
 Must be a Martial Arts type Headguard in good condition which fits well.
 A full-face or semi-face visor may be worn if it can be proven that a medical condition requires it.
-This must be authorised by the organiser prior to the start of the Tournament.
+This must be authorised by the promoter prior to the start of the Tournament.

 • Gumshield Martial Arts or Boxing type.
 No football / rugby type.